 In order to fund and continue their work, carbon reduction programs closely measure how many pounds of CO2 and other greenhouse gases they prevent or remove from the atmosphere and certify those pounds as a credit they can sell to others.
 We call these credits carbon offsets.

 Anyone can purchase carbon offsets, and people do so for a variety of reasons.
-Many businesses, both small and large (including us), will regularly buy carbon offsets in an amount that’s roughly equal to their yearly carbon emissions, effectively becoming a carbon-neutral company.
-Families who are going on vacation will buy carbon offsets to compensate for plane flights and other waste generated by their trip.
+Many businesses, both small and large (including us), will regularly buy carbon offsets in an amount that's roughly equal to their yearly carbon emissions, effectively becoming a carbon-neutral company.
+Families that are going on vacation will buy carbon offsets to compensate for plane flights and other waste generated by their trip.
 Individuals with daily commutes will buy carbon offsets to offset the emissions from their gas-powered car.
 When you combine the purchase of carbon offsets with using renewable energy and greener living practices, your net carbon footprint gets lower and lower.
 The end goal is total carbon neutrality.
-And while there’s no way to guarantee that your net carbon footprint is exactly zero, buying carbon offsets regularly can get you as close to net zero as possible.
+And while there's no way to guarantee that your net carbon footprint is exactly zero, buying carbon offsets regularly can get you as close to net zero as possible.

 Enter your ZIP code to get started.